-- If the UE intends to use "operator-managed" radio resources (i.e. carrier frequency) for ProSe that are not operated by the UE's serving cell, as specified in clause 5.1.3.1, or if the UE is out of coverage, the UE shall search for a cell in any PLMN that is operating the provisioned radio resources (i.e. carrier frequency) as defined in TS 38.300 [12] and TS 38.304 [13], and:
+- If the UE intends to use "operator-managed" radio resources (i.e. carrier frequency) for ProSe that are not operated by the UE's serving cell, as specified in clause 5.1.3.1, or if the UE is "not served by NG-RAN", the UE shall search for a cell in any PLMN that is operating the provisioned radio resources (i.e. carrier frequency) as defined in TS 38.300 [12] and TS 38.304 [13], and:

 - If the UE finds such a cell in the registered PLMN or a PLMN equivalent to the registered PLMN, and authorization for 5G ProSe Direct Communication to this PLMN is confirmed, the UE shall use the radio resource description indicated by that cell.
 If that cell does not provide radio resources for 5G ProSe, the UE shall not perform 5G ProSe message transmission and reception on those radio resources.